ethanmaxey/automata_final_exam_guide/README.md

 ## Question 6

-> Also from Exam 3 Q1
+> Also from Exam 3 Question 1

 > Prove that the following language L is not context-free.
 L = {..}